JonETJakobsson/Nissan-Leaf-drive-train-CAN-communication/README.md

   * Note: inverter likes this message with '00 00 **06** C0 00 00 00' (7 bytes)

 It is interesting that the 50B messages has different length. maybe TrueSoln works on the gen 1 charger?
 50B might set the "Mode" of the car, only allowing  one mode, such as driving, standby or charging.
 I personally would love to be able to charge at the same time as I drive, as putting a generator on the tail whould allow the car to be driven to car shows etc. with out adding a huge battery pack, any ways...

+It is important to be able to control the current of the charger in order to charge ant battery pack.
+This data byte is not identified yet.

 ## How to implement in the car
 Preferable, one controller will provide the syncronization of starting the inverter and precharge.
 This contoller would also deliver the torque requests.